 We have switched from face to face services and are currently providing digital workshops using Zoom.
-Many of the young women we support live alone, transitioning from care to independent living.
+Many of the young women we support to live alone, transitioning from care to independent living.
 They are struggling with isolation and they tell us it is affecting their mental health.

 Our staff are trained in Digital Youth Work and we work within good practice guidelines and are supported by the Partnership for Young London.

-We are a resilient, innovative organisation working on the ground responding to changing needs of vulnerable families
+We are a resilient, innovative organisation working on the ground responding to the changing needs of vulnerable families